RoyDemeulenaere/Bio-informatics-internship-Howest/README.md

 # Bioinformatics Internship: NicheNet Analysis

 This repository contains the assignment workflow for a NicheNet ligand activity analysis of matched donor gene count files.
+To find out how myoblasts and Skeletal Microvascular Endothelial cells (SkMVECs) interact with each other.

 ## Comparison